Rakesh-Nagaraju/Analysis-of-K-ATSPP-problem-using-hybrid-Ant-Colony-approach/README.md

 Also uses 3-OPT and Genetic Algorithm
 Contains : 3 folders: Dataset, Acutal implementation and Testing code.

+Run:
+ Clone the Repo
+ Open Testing Folder
+ Run main.py
+ Mention the correct file-path during the run.
+All codes contain comments that self explainatory.

+ To test against DP solution , goto Testing folder, copy the code File_Parse_TSP.py to the same folder

+ Incase of any failure or system crash, run the code from the beginning.

 Folder: Hybrid_Ant_Colony
 1.) main.py